fwojcik/smhasher3/hashes/README.addinghashes.md

 SMHasher3.
 It will start out with the basic steps needed if you are in the process of developing or working on a hash function.

-If the hash function you want to add is complete or nearly complete, then there are additional steps to be performed, and those will be described in `hashes/README.latersteps.md`.
+If the hash function you want to add is complete or nearly complete, then there are some additional steps you should at least try to perform, and those will be described in `hashes/README.latersteps.md`.

 A number of specific issues are also discussed in `hashes/README.advancedtopics.md`.